 at least annually, or at such date as directed by the Authority, publish an updated FRCR and submit this to the SQSS Panel for their recommendation that this be onwards submitted to the Authority for approval.
 This must be based on and prepared in accordance with the latest approved methodology set out in part A.

-H.13 National Grid ESO must make reasonable endeavours to ensure any FRCR submitted under paragraph H11 or H12 includes the information set out in paragraph H14.
-Where this has not been possible, National Grid ESO must explain the reasons and how it proposes to progress outstanding issues.
+H.13 The ISOP must make reasonable endeavours to ensure any FRCR submitted under paragraph H11 or H12 includes the information set out in paragraph H14.
+Where this has not been possible, the ISOP must explain the reasons and how it proposes to progress outstanding issues.

 H.14 Submissions made under paragraphs H11 or H12 must include: